Ross-Esmond/code-fns/README.md

 );
 ```

-The `transform` object will contain three token arrays: "create", "delete", and
+The `transform` object will contain an array of tokens, each of which with a
-"retain".
-The `create` and `delete` arrays contains tuples with the token's
-text, location, and then color, when available.
+provinance property of either "create", "delete", or "retain".

 ```tsx
 import { ready, transition, toString } from 'code-fns';